-Taroko didn’t make my sacred pre-trip list as the pictures I’ve seen in Internet didn’t impress me enough.
+Taroko didn’t make my sacred pre-trip list as the pictures I’ve seen didn’t impress me.

 Upon reaching the Taroko Gorge, I finally understood why: pictures can’t do this wonder justice.
 It’s too huge, too majestic, too beautiful to fit into a camera frame.
-Taroko means “magnificent and beautiful” in Truku language—a well-justified name.
+In Truku language, Taroko means “magnificent and beautiful”—a well-justified name.

 Taroko National Park: A Geological Wonder